-A widespread and locally common species in Belgium, recorded from all provinces.
+A widespread and fairly common species throughout Belgium.

 Head brown, mixed with white haires; forewing ground colour brown, whit pattern consisting of a straight basal streak; a white patch on dorsum near the base; four costal and three dorsal striae, finely edged with dark brown scales basally; a patch with dark brown scales in the apical area.

 A rather large (ca. 12 mm), tentiform mine between two secondary veins on the underside of a leaf, many tiny longitudinal folds, light green to green.
 The leaf is contorted much in later stages.
 Upperside of the mine light green or white.
 The dark frass is soncentrated in a corner of the mine.

 See also gracillariidae.net and bladmineerders.be.

 The last instar of the summer generation makes a loose spinning, that of the autumn generation construct a tough, white cocoon without applying any frass.

 The species hibernates in the larval stage inside the cocoon, between leaf litter on the ground.
 Pupation in spring.
 After emergence of the adult, the pupal skin protrudes through the mine.

 The adults fly in two generations a year: in May and in August–September.